Informfully/Experiments/experiments/tutorial/README.md

 Please follow the steps outlined below.
 Steps 1-2 are mandatory to execute before running experiments.
 The models shown in Step 3 can be run independently of each other (depending on what models and datasets you want to use).
-Step 4 is optional and can be skipped.
+Step 4, the evaluation of the recommendaitons, is optional and can be skipped.

 ## Step 1 - Download and Setup

-* Step 1-1: Download our extended Cornac framework (https://github.com/Informfully/Recommenders).
+* Step 1-1: Download our extended Cornac framework calles [Informfully Recommenders](https://github.com/Informfully/Recommenders).
-Please see the Cornac tutorial (https://github.com/PreferredAI/cornac) for instructions in case there are any questions on how to use the framework.
+Please see the [Cornac tutorial](https://github.com/PreferredAI/cornac) for instructions in case there are any questions on how to use the framework.
 But **DO NOT** download the original Cornac codebase, as running our code requires additional functionality.
-For a tutorial and installation instructions, we refer to the official repository (https://github.com/PreferredAI/cornac).
+For a tutorial and installation instructions, we refer to the [official repository](https://github.com/PreferredAI/cornac).
 Once installed, you can access Cornac as an external library.
 Meaning, you can focus on working exclusively with the files shared in this repository and run them from any folder.
 * Step 1-2: In this tutorial, we use the EB-NeRD dataset, but you can use any other dataset of the same format.*
-Download the EB-NeRD dataset from the official website (https://recsys.eb.dk/index.html).
+Download the EB-NeRD dataset from the [official website](https://recsys.eb.dk/index.html).
 You need the following files: **ebnerd_small** (iter-item interactions) and **ebnerd_roberta_base** (article embeddings).
 Due to legal reasons, we cannot share the dataset as part of our codebase.

-(*) Datasets of the same format for which we provide additional examples are MIND (https://msnews.github.io) and NeMig (https://github.com/andreeaiana/nemig).
+(*) Datasets of the same format for which we provide additional examples are [MIND](https://msnews.github.io) and [NeMig](https://github.com/andreeaiana/nemig).

 ## Step 2 - Data Pre-processing

 Please find the relevant files for this step in the folder: **article_enrichment_scripts**

 * Step 2-1 (**article_enrichment_scripts/data_cleaning.py**): Data cleaning/removal of invalid items (i.e., items with empty or invalid date stamps).